 Hand Plane (optional)

-Additionally, what you might need is a dozuki saw, a marking gauge, a square, a marking pen, and perhaps a few clamps.
+Additionally, what you might need is a Dozuki saw, a square, a marking pen, and perhaps a few clamps.
+These tools are optional, but they make the work much easier.

 What is a scissor joint used for?